Science Pickle provides educational experiences, referred to as arcs, with the depth of a semester-long course but you pick the path to explore.

 Sign up to become a beta tester of early versions of the software.

 I have always loved science, and I eventually became a meteorologist.
 When I was forecasting typhoons, no one could tell me if my forecast was correct - I had to wait to find out.
-Dealing with the uncertainty of our choices and decisions is a large part of many careers, yet so much of education controls the path of learning.
+Dealing with the uncertainty of our choices and decisions is a large part of many careers, yet so much of education controls the path - and choices - of our learning.
 Science Pickle is an attempt to bring self choice into learning, and I believe it provides an amazing incentive for learning to one's own standards.

 I have also loved education, and have been involved with it as a curriculum developer, education software developer, professional development trainer, program manager at a science museum, and a high school science and math teacher for nearly 25 years.
 There are many ways to learn, and I am striving to bring a variety of experiences to Science Pickle.